 Flush it down the toliet?

 We use a 5 gallon bucket with a lid.
 Put in a grocery sack, (that don't have holes in the bottom) and deposit the waste in it during the week, keeping the lid on.
-Then on garbage day just tie the handles and put out for the garbage man and put in a new grocery sack.

 You can throw it away, or flush it down the toilet or bury it or throw into the woods.
 It is biodegradeable. :)